Xiaofei-it/HermesEventBus/README.md

 ###Step 2

-Choose an app as a main app.
+Choose an app as the main app.
 You can choose an arbitrary app as the main app, but a long-lived app is preferred.

-In the AndroidManifest.xml of the main app, add the service below:
+In the `AndroidManifest.xml` of the main app, add the service below:

 ```
 <service android:name="xiaofei.library.hermes.HermesService$HermesService0"/>
 ```

-You can add some attributes to the service, if necessary.
+You may also add some attributes to the service, if necessary.

 ###Step 3